anatman-org/prime/elegy.md

 the elegy

-i know that i am unwinding
+now that i am unwound

-and it is best for these parts of me to depart this way

-and that whatever is left
+and the parts that have remained like so much packing material

-you lay naked, in the Earth
+lay naked, in the Earth

-and plant flowers

-that will attract butterflies?
+erving as nourishment flowers
+in the hope of attracting butterflies